Skip to content

 fqdn: podinfo1.ingress.kubodoc.local

-• description: (Optional) A short description of this release.
+• spec.description: (Optional) A short description.

 2. Apply the Release: